Skip to content

 The columns of components to log.
 Each object represents a single column of data.

-If a batch of components is passed, it will be partitioned with one element per timepoint.
-In order to send multiple components per time value, explicitly create a ComponentColumn either by constructing it directly, or by calling the .partition() method on a ComponentBatch type.
+In order to send multiple components per time value, explicitly create a ComponentColumn either by constructing it directly, or by calling the .columns() method on an Archetype type.

 recording